Abhrankan-Chakrabarti/diffsquare/README.md

 Created by [Abhrankan Chakrabarti](https://github.com/Abhrankan-Chakrabarti), this project implements an efficient version of Fermat’s Difference of Squares method for factoring large integers.
 Written in Rust, it leverages the [`malachite`](https://docs.rs/malachite/) crate for high-performance arbitrary-precision arithmetic.

-## Recent Update – v0.5.0
+## Recent Update – v0.6.0

-🚀 **New in v0.5.0:** parallel factorization using [`rayon`](https://docs.rs/rayon)
+🚀 **New in v0.6.0:** optional file output support

-* Leverages multiple threads to speed up Fermat's Difference of Squares method.
+* New `--output` flag lets you write factorization results to a file.
-* Improved performance on large semiprimes, especially with batch input (`--stdin`).
+* Results are appended if the file already exists.
-* No changes required to existing CLI usage — parallelism is automatic!
+* Useful for logging or batch processing outputs.

 ---